cocmo1024/nylon/content/privacy/_index.md

 ## 1. Information We Collect
 - **Non-Personal Data**: We may collect standard log files (e.g., browser type, operating system, referring site, date/time, and pages visited) to improve site performance.
 - **Cookies**: We use cookies to store visitor preferences, analyze traffic, and enhance user experience.
+- **Business Inquiries**: If you begin consulting with us about nylon 3D printing services, we may request specific product drawings or design files.
+These are required to analyze your needs and assess feasibility.
+Providing such files is an obvious and reasonable step before any business relationship can begin.

 We do **not** collect sensitive personal information (such as financial details, ID numbers, or health records).